 Introduction: Understanding Inverse Matrices

 When you encounter the equation (AB = I) or (BA = I) in linear algebra, the symbols A and B are being claimed as inverse matrices of each other.
-Day to day, determining whether two given matrices A and B are indeed inverses is a fundamental skill for anyone working with systems of equations, computer graphics, cryptography, or any field that relies on linear transformations.
+Determining whether two given matrices A and B are indeed inverses is a fundamental skill for anyone working with systems of equations, computer graphics, cryptography, or any field that relies on linear transformations.
 This article walks you through the theory, practical steps, and common pitfalls involved in verifying that A and B are inverses, while also highlighting useful shortcuts and computational tools And that's really what it comes down to..

 1. Core Definition of Matrix Inverses